 A local guide can help make your Basque visit more meaningful.
-Itsaso Petrikorena is good (mobile 647-973-231, [email protected]).
+Itsaso Petrikorena leads food and cultural tours of the city and countryside villages (mobile +34 647-973-231, [email protected]).

 Gernika Assembly House and Oak Tree

 In the Middle Ages, the meeting point for the Basque general assembly was under the old oak tree on the gentle hillside above Guernica.
 The tradition continues today, as the tree stands at the center of a modest but interesting complex celebrating Basque culture and self-government.

 Hi.
-I'm Rick Steves, back with more of the best of Europe.
+I'm Rick Steves, back with more of the Best of Europe.
 This time we're in for a stunning array of cultural treats — and it's more than just great food.
-This is the Land of the Basque people.
+This is the land of the Basque people.

 When they drew the national borders of Europe, the Basque nation was left out.
 While you won't see this country on standard Europe maps, Basque people define their land like this, bounded by the Pyrenees Mountains and the Atlantic coast.
-We start in San Sebastian, tour Guernica and Bilbao, and finish in the French part of Basque country, visiting Bayonne and St. Jean de Luz.
+We start in San Sebastián, tour Guernica and Bilbao, and finish in the French part of Basque Country, visiting Bayonne and St-Jean-de-Luz.